Sarika Singh (Thangka painter)

+Dr. Sarika Singh is an Indian master painter and teacher in the Buddhist tradition of Thangka Painting.
+She is also the co-founder of the Center for Living Buddhist Art, Thangde Gatsal Thangka Studio, and the Himalayan Art Museum.

+Biography

-Dr. Sarika Singh is perhaps the first Indian female painter and teacher in the Buddhist tradition of Thangka Painting.
-Born on 13th August,1976, in New Delhi, she began her studies in the art of Thangka painting, in the year 1996, at the prestigious Norbulingka Institute in Dharamshala, Northern India under the tutelage of her master, Tempa Choephel.
-In the year 2015, she completed her Master’s degree in ‘Buddhist and Tibetan Studies’ from Punjab University, and ‘PhD’ from Central University of Himachal Pradesh in the year 2021.
+Singh was born on August 13, 1976, in New Delhi.
+In 1966, she began her studies in the art of Thangka painting at the prestigious Norbulingka Institute in Dharamshala under the tutelage of her master, Tempa Choephel.
+She completed her Master’s degree in Buddhist and Tibetan Studies from Punjab University in 2015, and PhD from Central University of Himachal Pradesh in 2021.